 Signed into law in December of 2016, the 21st Century Cures Act aims to accelerate the discovery, development and delivery of modern patient care.

 ESRD is an advanced state of chronic kidney disease in which beneficiaries require ongoing dialysis treatments or a kidney transplant to stay alive.
 It is a significant condition that can be highly complex and costly to manage.
 Prior to the changes introduced by the 21st Century Cures Act, ESRD beneficiaries could only obtain MA coverage under limited circumstances.
-For example, a beneficiary could remain enrolled in an MA plan if their ESRD diagnosis occurred after enrolling in the plan, or if an ESRD-SNP was available in the area.
+For example, a beneficiary could remain enrolled in a MA plan if their ESRD diagnosis occurred after enrollment or is an ESRD-SNP was available in their area.

-Now, ESRD beneficiaries can select a MA plan during open enrollment, regardless of previous coverage, beginning in plan year 2021.
-This will reshape the MA landscape in several ways.
+Beginning in 2020, ESRD beneficiaries can now select a MA plan during open enrollment, regardless of their previous coverage or when they were diagnosed.
+This is reshaping the MA landscape in several ways.

 MA plans and entities taking risk on MA populations will see an influx of ESRD members

-According to industry experts, changes in eligibility could triple enrollment of ESRD beneficiaries for MA plans starting in 2021.
-By 2022, 41% of total patients on dialysis are predicted to be enrolled in MA plans (compared to 14% in 2018).
+It’s been expected that opening MA enrollment to ESRD patients regardless of when they were diagnosed could triple enrollment of ESRD beneficiaries for MA plans.
+In fact, one analysis estimated that more than 41% of total patients on dialysis are predicted to be enrolled in MA plans by 2022, compared to 14% in 2018.

 MA plan per-member costs will significantly increase.